 Would I rape a woman (or another man)?
 The scary answer is, I don’t know.
 Of course, I can profess my loving nature, what a good husband I have been and intend to continue being, what a doting father I am to my young son.
 I am sure I would not rape – would I?
 But I have looked deeply into my own heart and I do not like what I see there.
 The scary don’t know answer is in the context that we are all capable of anything.
 Between 1936 and 1945, 12 million civilians were murdered in Europe.
 The guards at Auschwitz were ordinary human beings.
 I repeat this so there can be no avoiding this truth.
 The guards at Auschwitz, at all the camps, were ordinary human beings.
 In the light of that appalling truth, can I be sure I would never rape?
 Is my soul so robust, that it can stand any test?
 What would I do, if my son was snatched from my arms?

 Have you heard of the Singing Forest?
 During WW2 the Nazis had a forest where they had big hooks set in the trees, about 6 foot off the ground.
 Many Gays, Gypsies and political activists never made it to the concentration camps because they were eliminated more rapidly.
 Many were hung on these hooks and took a long time to die.
 An eyewitness survivor recalls, with a look of horror on his face I shall never forget, the screams went on and on and on.
 The Nazis who did this, called it the Singing Forest. . . . .

-I mention these difficult issues because as the Deeper feelings emerge through Constancy, they are as likely to be dark as they are to be (hopefully) illuminating.
-Constancy involves looking at all of your feelings. . . . .
+I mention these difficult issues because as the Deeper feelings emerge through Constancy, some are likely to be dark, as much they are to be (hopefully) illuminating.
+Constancy involves looking at all of our feelings. . . . .

 Return to index